 Before we get ahead of ourselves, you have to figure out what you’re trying to achieve.
 Is it a one time project or are you looking for something long-term?
 How you move forward really depends on the present and future demands of the project.

 Build a Team Based on Project Requirements

-If you’re going to embark on a project that’s going to demand a significant amount of work over many years, it’s best to partner with a local outsourcing provider or set up a legal entity on the ground.
+If you’re going to embark on a project that’s going to demand a significant amount of work over many years, it’s best to partner with a local software development outsourcing provider or set up a legal entity on the ground.

 What are the advantages of setting up your own company?